sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 The ``startGridSession`` command:

 * generates a ``local proxy`` of your certificate and private key;
-* delegates the proxy to the ``Myproxy server``;
+* delegates this local proxy to the ``Myproxy server``;
-* delegates this proxy WMS with your user name as the ``delegation ID`` (DID).
+* delegates this local proxy to the WMS with your user name as the ``delegation ID`` (DID).

 Your jobs will now be able to run for week.
-The WMS, who is responsible for the scheduling of your job, will renew the proxy certificate of running jobs *every 12 hours* automatically, for one week.
-This means that your jobs must finish within a week from starting the grid session.
-However, running the command again gives your jobs more time.
+The WMS, who is responsible for scheduling your jobs, will renew the proxy certificate of running jobs *every 12 hours* automatically, for one week.
+This means that your jobs must finish within a week from starting the grid session .
+However, running the command again will extend your jobs with a week of run time.

-.. note:: Every time you submit the ``startGridSession`` command it renews your grid session for an additional a week.
+.. note:: Every time you submit the ``startGridSession`` command it renews your grid session for an additional week.

 Instead of ``startGridSession``, you can run the following three commands separately with the same results: